AbhijitKumarJ/Universal-Semantic-Interaction-Runtime-USIR-/analysis.md

 The project draws a direct analogy: just as TCP/IP abstracted byte transport and HTML abstracted document presentation, USIR aims to abstract interaction itself.

-Status: 12 TypeScript packages, ~17,000 lines of implementation, 325 tests, 0 lint errors.
-The runtime, federated P2P layer, and capability marketplace are fully implemented.
+Status: 12 TypeScript packages, ~17,000 lines of implementation, 501 tests, 0 lint errors.
+The runtime, federated P2P layer, capability marketplace, and all adapters (VS Code, browser, Playwright, OS, IoT, XR) are fully implemented with test coverage.
 The VS Code extension MVP is scaffolded but untested in a real editor.

 ## 2. Repository Structure